-Cumières is situated in the heart of champagne, on the right bank of the Marne 4km from Epernay.
-The hillsides, in an amphitheater with southern exposure, the chalk subsoil, and a warm micro-climate resulted in Cumières being classed Premier Cru de Champagne.
+Cumières is situated on the right bank of the Marne in the heart of Champagne, 4km from Epernay.
+The combination of the hillsides, which lie in an amphitheater with southern exposure, the chalk subsoil, and a warm micro-climate resulted in Cumières being classed Premier Cru de Champagne.
 The Laval family has lived in Cumières since 1694.
-Vincent’s ancestors always worked the soil without weed-killer, chemical fertiliser, or synthetic pesticides.
-In 1971,Vincent’s father Georges started practicing organic viticulture and made wines in a traditional, natural, artisanal way.
-In 1996, inheriting the precious family knowledge, Vncent took over the domaine.
+Vincent’s ancestors always worked the soil without weed-killer, chemical fertilizer, or synthetic pesticides.
+In 1971,Vincent’s father, Georges, started practicing organic viticulture and made wines in a traditional, natural, and artisanal way.
+In 1996, inheriting the precious family knowledge, Vincent took over the domaine.
 Today, 5 people work full-time at the domaine.
-With the help of Dylan, Estéban, Raphaël and Mathilde, Vincent takes works 2.5 hectares of vines by hand, makes the wine and produces approximately 20,000 bottles of champagne per year.
+With the help of Dylan, Estéban, Raphaël and Mathilde, Vincent works 2.5 hectares of vines by hand, makes the wine and produces approximately 20,000 bottles of champagne per year.

 The domaine is broken down into 8 parcels.
 No fertilizer is used in the vines, all work is organic, and the soil is worked gently by hand.
 Harvest occurs over ten days and the last parcel to be harvested is always lieu-dit les Hautes Chèvres which sits at the top of the hill in Cumières.
-Vines are densely planted at the extreme of 9,500 plants per hectare surrounded by plum and cherry trees.
+Vines are extremely densely planted at 9,500 plants per hectar and are surrounded by plum and cherry trees.
 At maturity, the grapes are harvested by hand while in a “good mood” and then pressed at the domaine.
 Sulfur is only used at the press.

 After settling, alcoholic fermentation occurs naturally through the activity of indigenous yeasts, without chaptalization, in oak barrels in the cellar.
 The quality of the grapes, the long vinification period and using only small barrels allows a natural clarification of the cuvées.
 The domaine operates without fining and without filtration.
 The wine is built slowly, naturally and thus retains all its organoleptic properties, all its purity.
 Laval always waits for malolactic to complete.